wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 ## Configure endpoints

-The method of defining endpoints depends on the buildpacks.
-For buildpacks other than `Ballerina` and `WSO2 MI`, it is required to have an endpoints.yaml file in project root directory to create the Service Component.
+The method of defining endpoints depends on the buildpack.
+For buildpacks other than `Ballerina` and `WSO2 MI`, it is required to have an `endpoints.yaml` file in project root directory to create the Service component.

 ### Configure endpoints with the Ballerina buildpack